ibexa/documentation-developer/docs/guide/custom_notifications_for_flex_workflow.md

 ```

 Now create a plugin for the `notificationsPopupView`.
 It will be responsible for creating a proper notification struct.
-Again start with creating a dependency in `yui.yml`:
+Again, start with creating a dependency in `yui.yml`:

 ``` yaml
 mb-notificationstructparserplugin: